You have been redirected to your local version of the requested page

 Organic halogen compounds can enter the environment when they are being manufactured, used, or disposed of [4].
 They can be detected in the air, in water, and in living organisms.
 Such fluorinated compounds are commonly known as either PFASs (per- and polyfluoroalkyl substances) or «forever chemicals», and their detrimental effect on human health is described at length in scientific literature and the news.
 This classification covers several thousands of chemicals and determining individual substances from the list is time-consuming and requires costly instrumentation.
 Therefore, some laboratories take a non-targeted screening approach instead to monitor the overall presence of these manmade chemicals.

 Organic fluorinated compounds, such as PFASs in particular, can be easily monitored using non-targeted AOF (adsorbable organic fluorine) analysis by CIC.
-The new EPA draft method 1621 released in April 2022 describes a validated method for comprehensive AOF analysis using combustion ion chromatography.
+The new EPA method 1621 released in January 2024 describes a validated method for comprehensive AOF analysis using combustion ion chromatography.
 Find out more about this analysis in our free White Paper at the end of the article.

 Compliance with international standards